ATTENTION: If you belong to the LaaS Cert program, the training does not include an exam.

 - Change Management Activities.

-- Committee on Change (CAB).
+- Committee on Changes (CAB).

 - Type of Change Requests.

-- Life cycle of changes.
+- Life Cycle of changes.

 - Evaluation and Planning.